GrieferAtWork/KOSmk4/readme.md

 It is designed with a *lot* of tricks up its sleeve to aid during debugging, such as a fully interactive builtin debugger that gives you the ability to interactively analyze the system state when something goes wrong, as well as support for various different forms of debugging using GDB.

-In general, KOS isn't designed to re-invent the wheel (no square wheels here), but rather tries to make said metaphorical wheel look and roll as best as possible.
+In general, KOS isn't designed to re-invent the wheel (no square wheels here), but rather tries to make said metaphorical wheel look and roll as well as possible.
 What this means is that:
 - KOS tries to be fully [POSIX](http://www.open-std.org/jtc1/sc22/open/n4217.pdf) compliant
 - KOS tries to be fully API- and ABI-compatible with Linux/GNU/GLibc/... on all supported architectures
-- KOS's source components of are very tightly interwoven with each other and both headers and sources will try to make use of the many GCC extensions that exist to improve generated code and behavioral inference
+- KOS's source components of are very tightly interwoven with each other, and both headers and sources make use of the many GCC extensions that exist to both improve generated code, as well as inducing the behavior of different functions
-- KOS's sources and headers contain a lot of documentation and I try to given every *magic* number that gets used a proper name, so to understand how KOS works, all that should be necessary is for you to read the documentation for whatever you're looking at
+- KOS's sources and headers contain a lot of documentation and I try to give every *magic* number that gets used a proper name.
+So to understand how KOS works, all that you need to do is to read the documentation of whatever you're looking at
-- KOS also includes binary compatibility for simple NT programs compiled with VisualC (but is currently lacking a PE loader such that only ELF binaries can be loaded at the moment)
+- KOS also includes binary compatibility for simple NT programs compiled with VisualC (but is currently lacking a PE loader such that only ELF binaries can be loaded right now)

 ## Table of contents